emcuttsy/monoglot-anxiety/content/blog/booster-pack-german-words-for-drunk.md

 ---
 title: 'Booster Pack: German words for drunk'
-description: Words to make sure you're prepared for your next trip to a Biergarten, with an Anki deck and a funny song to help you remember them—even after a few drinks
+description: Words to make sure you're prepared for your next trip to a Biergarten, with a free Anki deck and a funny song to help you remember them—even after a few drinks
 author: ''
 date: 2021-01-05T20:30:24.000-07:00
 tags: